 The kind most popular in most of North America is the deeply purple, large and oval type.
 This kind has a creamy, beige/white flesh and a spongy consistency that easily soaks up sauce, oil and flavor.

 China, India, Iran, Egypt and Turkey are the leading growers of eggplant varieties.
-China alone produces about 50 percent to 60 percent of the world’s eggplant crops.

 Today there are seven main types that are harvested and made available throughout most “Western” countries, including the most popular types, the Italian (large, purple oval) and small Japanese eggplant.